Hoverboard, Self-Balancing Scooter, and Gyro-Board Accident Injury Lawyers

 Each year there is often a single gift that tops the lists of children in Pennsylvania and throughout the United States.
 In years past, toys like “Tickle-me-Elmo”, Furby, Slim-design scooters, and video game consoles have been the toy of the year.
 This year, the “hoverboard” is one of the top new toys for the 2015 holiday giving season.
 However, before parents rush out and purchase one of these “hoverboards,” they should educate themselves about the product and some of the risks and dangers associated with them.
 Unfortunately the risks presented by hoverboards go far beyond the routine risk of a fall during use.

-If you, your child, or another loved one have suffered serious, life-altering injuries due to a hoverboard accident or fire, contact the personal injury and defective product attorneys of The Reiff Law Firm.
+If you, your child, or another loved one have suffered serious, life-altering injuries due to a hoverboard accident or fire, contact the Philadelphia personal injury attorneys of The Reiff Law Firm.
 For more than three decades we have fought for injury victims and their families.

 What is a Hoverboard?